 The doctoral program in comparative literature and cultural studies is designed so that it may be based upon a Master of Arts in Comparative Literature, Cultural Studies, Communication, Arabic, English, French, German, Spanish or other languages or upon the Master of Fine Arts in Translation.
 Applicants with masters’ degrees in the humanities and the social sciences may also be accepted into the program, but will be required to fulfill any deficiencies that the adviser and the Ph.D.
 Program Advisory Committee identifies.

 Students may retake only once any examination they fail.

 - Within the time limits specified by the Graduate School, each student must submit a dissertation acceptable to the student’s dissertation committee.

-- Each student must pass a dissertation defense administered by the student’s dissertation committee.
+- Each student must pass a dissertation defense administered by the student’s Dissertation Committee.

-Interdisciplinary Hispanic Studies
+Requirements for the Interdisciplinary Hispanic Studies Concentration (HISP)

-A student will prepare three fields.
-A minimum of 36 hours will be taken in Arabic, French, German, Spanish or other languages for the first field; a minimum of 9 hours will be taken in translation workshops (ENGL 5043<) for the second field; and a minimum of 12 hours drawn from courses on the form and theory of translation, poetry, and fiction (ENGL 5223, ENGL 5263, ENGL 5273, ENGL 5283, ENGL 5293) for the third.
-Courses may be substituted from related fields with program approval.
+This concentration is designed for candidates interested in advanced studies in translation theory and scholarly research on literary translation.
+Candidates in this concentration must take 18 hours of translation coursework including nine hours in translation workshops (ENGL 5043) and nine hours from the following form and theory courses in poetry and fiction (ENGL 5223, ENGL 5263, ENGL 5273, ENGL 5283, ENGL 5293).
+Courses may be substituted from related fields with advisor approval.
 The dissertation project may be a study of some translation issue or a book-length translation of a literary work with a critical introduction and annotated text.
-The M.A. will typically be in Arabic, French, German, Spanish, or other languages and literatures.
+Candidates will typically have an M.F.A. in literary translation or an M.A. in Arabic, Classics, French, German, Spanish, or other languages and literatures.